HS&DR Application form guidance notes for submitting Stage 1 applications

 The team should be multidisciplinary and include relevant expertise in the clinical area concerned, in performing systematic reviews, and (where appropriate) others e.g. operational research, PPI lead, public voice with lived experience, health economics.
 Particular care should be used to describe how you have and will involve patients and the public in your research.

 There should be a named person with appropriate skills and experience who is responsible for leading the PPI element within the project.
 This role should be an adequately costed and resourced research team member who is able to manage the PPI plans and related activities.
-For examples of the activities a PPI lead might undertake please follow this link
+Examples of the activities a PPI lead might undertake are available.

 PPI – Patient and Public Involvement